-

 What protection from discrimination or harassment are workers entitled to in respect of the termination of employment?

-According to the Swiss Federal Act on Gender Equality, gender discrimination is explicitly prohibited in relation to recruiting, work assignments, working conditions, salary policy, continuing education, promoting and dismissing employees.
+According to the Swiss Federal Act on Gender Equality, gender discrimination is expressly prohibited in relation to recruiting, work assignments, working conditions, salary policy, continuing education, promoting and dismissing employees.
 Any form of sexual harassment is also prohibited.

 In addition, protection against abusive dismissals according to Article 336 CO applies in the event of a dismissal based on discriminatory grounds (such as gender, religion, race or sexual orientation).